 • the amount of blood transfused and other indicators.

-These data are strictly painted by the hour.
-Such measures will allow any violations to be detected in time and quickly eliminate them..
+These data are strictly recorded hourly.
+Such measures will allow you to identify any violations in a timely manner and quickly eliminate them..

 Early consequences

-The effect of general anesthesia on the child's body depends on the individual characteristics of the patient.
-Most often, the complications that arise after the return of the baby to consciousness are not much different from the reaction to anesthesia in adults.
+The effect of general anesthesia on the child’s body depends on the individual characteristics of the patient.
+Most often, the complications that arise after the baby returns to consciousness are not much different from the reaction to anesthesia in adults.

 • the appearance of allergies, anaphylaxis, Quincke's edema;

 • increased weakness, drowsiness.
-Most often, such conditions disappear on their own, after 1-2 hours;
+Most often, such conditions go away on their own, after 1-2 hours;

 • increase in body temperature.
-It is considered normal, however, if the mark reaches 38 ° C, there is a possibility of infectious complications.
+It is considered normal, but if the level reaches 38 ° C, there is a possibility of infectious complications.
 Having identified the cause of this condition, the doctor prescribes antibiotics;

 • nausea and vomiting.
-These symptoms are treated with antiemetics such as Cerucal;
+These symptoms are treated with the use of antiemetics, for example, cerucal;

 • headaches, feeling of heaviness and squeezing in the temples.
-Usually they do not require special treatment, however, with prolonged pain symptoms, the specialist prescribes painkillers;
+Usually do not require special treatment, but with prolonged pain symptoms a specialist prescribes painkillers;

-• pain in the postoperative wound.
+• painful sensations V postoperative wound.
 A common consequence after surgery.
 To eliminate it, antispasmodics or analgesics can be used;

 • falling into a coma.

-Any drug used for local or general anesthesia can be toxic to the patient's liver tissues and lead to liver dysfunction.
+Any drug used for local or general anesthesia can have a toxic effect on the patient’s liver tissue and lead to liver dysfunction.

-Side effects of drugs used for anesthesia depend on the specific drug.
-Knowing about all the negative effects of the drug, you can avoid many dangerous consequences, one of which is liver damage:
+Side effects of anesthesia agents depend on the specific drug.
+Knowing about all the negative effects of the medicine, you can avoid many dangerous consequences, one of which is liver damage:

-• Ketamine, often used in anesthesia, can provoke psychomotor overexcitation, seizures, hallucinations.
+• Ketamine, often used in anesthesia, can provoke psychomotor overexcitation, seizures, and hallucinations.

-• Sodium oxybutyrate.
-May cause convulsions when used in high doses;
+• Sodium hydroxybutyrate.
+May cause convulsions when used in large dosages;

 • Succinylcholine and drugs based on it often provoke bradycardia, which threatens to stop the activity of the heart - asystole;

-• Muscle relaxants used for general pain relief can lower blood pressure.
+• Muscle relaxants used for general anesthesia may lower blood pressure.

-Even if the surgical intervention went without complications, there were no reactions to the means used, this does not mean that there was no negative impact on the children's body.
+Even if the surgical intervention went without complications, no reactions to the drugs used occurred, this does not mean that there was no negative impact on the child’s body.
 Late complications may appear after some time, even after several years..

-• attention deficit hyperactivity disorder.
-These disorders are expressed by excessive impulsivity, a tendency to frequent injuries, restlessness;
+• attention deficit disorder, hyperactivity.
+These disorders are expressed by excessive impulsiveness, a tendency to frequent injuries, restlessness;

-• susceptibility to headaches, migraine attacks, which are difficult to drown out with painkillers;
+• susceptibility to headaches, migraine attacks, which are difficult to suppress with painkillers;

 • frequent dizziness;

-• the appearance of convulsive contractions in the muscles of the legs;
+• the appearance of convulsive contractions in the leg muscles;

 • slowly progressive pathologies of the liver and kidneys.

-The safety and comfort of the surgical intervention, as well as the absence of any dangerous consequences, often depend on the professionalism of the anesthetist and surgeon.
+The safety and comfort of surgical intervention, as well as the absence of any dangerous consequences, often depend on the professionalism of the anesthesiologist and surgeon.

-Due to the fact that the central nervous system in young children is not fully formed, the use of general anesthesia can adversely affect their development and general condition.
-In addition to Attention Deficit Disorder, Pain Relief Can Cause Brain Disorder, and lead to the following complications:
+Due to the fact that the central nervous system in children early age is not fully formed, the use of general anesthesia can negatively affect their development and general condition.
+In addition to attention deficit disorder, pain relief can cause brain disorders, and lead to the following complications:

 • Slow physical development.
-Medicines used in anesthesia can disrupt the formation of the parathyroid gland, which is responsible for the growth of the baby.
+Medicines used in anesthesia can disrupt the formation parathyroid gland responsible for the growth of the baby.
 In these cases, he may lag behind in growth, but subsequently is able to catch up with his peers.

-• Disturbance of psychomotor development.
-Such children learn to read late, it is difficult to remember numbers, they pronounce words incorrectly, and build sentences.
+• Psychomotor development disorder.
+Such children learn to read late, have difficulty remembering numbers, pronounce words incorrectly, and construct sentences.

-• epileptic seizures.
-These violations are quite rare, however, there have been several cases of epilepsy after surgical interventions using general anesthesia.
+• Epileptic seizures.
+These disorders are quite rare, but several cases of epilepsy have been identified after surgical interventions using general anesthesia.

-It is impossible to say for sure whether there will be any consequences after the operation in babies, as well as at what time and how they can manifest themselves.
+It is impossible to say for sure whether any consequences will arise after the operation in children, as well as at what time and how they may appear.
 However, you can reduce the likelihood of negative reactions in the following ways:

-• Before the operation, the child's body must be fully examined by passing all the tests prescribed by the doctor.
+• Before the operation, the child’s body must be completely examined. having passed all the tests prescribed by the doctor.

-• After surgery, you should use drugs that improve cerebral circulation, as well as vitamin and mineral complexes prescribed by a neuropathologist.
-Most often, B vitamins, piracetam, cavinton are used.
+• After surgery, medications should be used to improve cerebral circulation, as well as vitamin and mineral complexes prescribed by a neurologist.
+The most commonly used are B vitamins, piracetam, and Cavinton.

-• Carefully monitor the condition of the baby.
+• Carefully monitor the baby's condition.
 After the operation, parents need to monitor its development even after some time.
-If any deviations appear, it is worth visiting a specialist once again to eliminate possible risks.
+If any deviations appear, you should once again visit a specialist to eliminate possible risks.

-Having decided on the procedure, the specialist compares the need to perform it with the possible harm.
-Even after learning about the likely complications, you should not refuse surgical procedures: not only health, but also the life of the child may depend on this.
+Having decided to carry out the procedure, the specialist compares the need for it with the possible harm.
+Even after learning about possible complications, you should not refuse surgical procedures: not only the health, but also the life of the child may depend on this.
 The most important thing is to be attentive to his health and not self-medicate.

-My daughter has an inguinal hernia.
+At my daughter's inguinal hernia.
 We were diagnosed almost from birth, but the hernia did not bother us at all.
 Now the child is 2.6 years old, and the doctor is already insisting on surgery.
-General anesthesia worries me a lot.
-I'm worried about how my daughter will handle it.
-Tell me...
-I'm very worried...
-What are the consequences of anesthesia for a child at that age?
-I read that general anesthesia affects the child's intelligence, brain function (especially in young children under 4 years old) and negative consequences may remain.
-Maybe it's worth waiting for the operation?
+I am very worried about general anesthesia.
+I'm worried how my daughter will cope with it.
+Tell us...
+I’m very worried...
+What are the consequences of anesthesia for a child at this age?
+I read that general anesthesia affects a child’s intelligence and brain function (especially in young children under 4 years old) and that negative consequences may remain.
+Maybe we should wait a little longer with the operation?

 • Irina, Moscow